Tooth Eruption Age

 2. Tooth Eruption Age

 Teeth begin to erupt within the first 6 months after birth.
-There are 20 primary teeth in total, 10 in the upper jaw and 10 in the lower jaw, which usually take their place in the mouth by the end of the 30th month.
+Primary teeth consist of 20 teeth in total — 10 in the upper jaw and 10 in the lower jaw — and they usually complete their eruption by the end of the 30th month.

-Delayed or early eruption of teeth is a very common condition.
-Extra (supernumerary) teeth that erupt within 1–2 months should be removed by a pediatric dentist to prevent harm to both the mother and the baby.
-If teeth do not erupt within one year, it is advisable to consult a dentist.
+Delayed or early tooth eruption is a very common condition.
+Extra teeth that appear within the first 1–2 months should be evaluated and, if necessary, removed by a pediatric dentist to prevent harm to the mother and baby.
+If no teeth have erupted within the first year, it is recommended to consult a dentist.

 What should be done if teeth do not erupt?

-Due to growth and development, teeth may erupt earlier or later than expected.
-If there is a significant delay in tooth eruption, you should immediately contact your pediatrician and have the necessary examinations performed.
+Due to growth and developmental factors, teeth may erupt earlier or later than expected.
+If there is a significant delay in tooth eruption, you should immediately consult your pediatrician and have the necessary examinations and tests performed.